Folland Gnat: Design

+The Folland Gnat was a purpose-built light fighter aircraft, suitable as both a trainer and a combat aircraft in ground-attack and day-fighter roles.
+Despite its compact dimensions, the cockpit offered many features expected in standard fighter aircraft of the era, including full pressurisation, climate control, and an ejection seat.
 According to Folland, the Gnat offered advantages over conventional fighter aircraft in terms of cost, man-hours, handling, serviceability, and portability.
-Its tricycle landing gear let it operate from austere grass airstrips, thanks to the aircraft's low weight.
+The combination of low overall weight and the use of a tricycle landing gear arrangement permitted the aircraft to operate from austere grass airstrips.

-The Gnat design used a conventional metal stressed-skin structure, with extensive flush-rivetting.
+The fuselage of the Gnat comprised a conventional metal stressed skin structure with extensive flush-rivetting.
 To reduce workload and cost, intensive fabrication methods such as machining, forging, and casting were minimised.
 The airframe could be constructed using simple jigs without any specialised skills or tooling.
-The wing (for example) could be produced at a quarter of the cost, with less than one-fifth the labour, required for the wings of other contemporary fighter aircraft.
-Similarly, the layout and construction techniques used allow the airframe to be rapidly disassembled into its major subsections, without the use of cranes or ladders; the Gnat was vastly easier to service than most other aircraft.
+The wing could be produced at a quarter of the cost and with less than one-fifth of the labour required for the wings of other contemporary fighter aircraft.
+Similarly, the layout and construction techniques used allow the airframe to be rapidly disassembled into its major subsections without the use of cranes or ladders; accordingly, the Gnat was vastly easier to service than most other aircraft.